The Miss Canal Winchester Scholarship Pageant

 The girls in the Tiny and Little category can wear street length dressy dresses.
 They can not wear long dresses.

-The girls in the Junior category may wear a long dress or a dress that is street length.
+The girls in the Junior category may wear a dress of their choosing, formal gowns permitted but not required..

 The girls in the Miss category can also wear a street length dress, however; most of them wear long formals.

 The girls in the Junior and Miss category will also model a casual wear outfit.
 This can be from an activity they participate in, or anything that is casual of their choosing.

 5. What are the guidelines towards the sponsor we solicit, and how will they be acknowledged?

 Contestants in the Miss category are asked to solicit a $50.00 sponsor.
 You will thank them when you are on stage, and they will be listed in the program.
 Do not solicit from the Pageant Sponsors which can be found on our website.